Tuesday, November 24, 2020

 Every student will be equipped to fully meet the requirements for each course without having to stay on

 campus.
-This includes those in internships and preceptorships.
+This includes those in internships and preceptorship.
 Graduate assistants will remain employed

 on campus and continue academic studies online too.